rails/rails/guides/source/initialization.md

 ### `config/application`

-When `require APP_PATH` is executed, `config/application.rb` is loaded.
-This file exists in your app and it's free for you to change based on your needs.
+When `require APP_PATH` is executed, `config/application.rb` is loaded (recall that `APP_PATH` is defined in `bin/rails`).
+This file exists in your application and it's free for you to change based on your needs.

 ### `Rails::Server#start`